 (c) an auditors' report signed by the auditor (if relevant);

-(d) a directors' report signed by a director or the company secretary;
+(d) a directors' report signed by a director or the secretary;

 This explanation does not go into the detailed information that these documents

-from the company accounts of medium-sized and small (including dormant) companies prepared under the special
+for medium-sized and small (including dormant) prepared under the special

 provisions of part VII of the

-at Companies House.
-Very small companies and dormant companies may also be
+Act.
+These may abbreviate further.
+Very small and dormant may also be

 fully exempt from any audit.